Premises Liability Attorney in Buffalo

 Obviously, you should head straight to the emergency room if you’re severely hurt.
 You can visit an urgent care center for injuries that are less serious, but which require same-day care.
 In any event, make sure to seek medical care immediately to aid in your recovery and to protect your rights.

 What compensation can I receive in a premises liability case?

-The amount you can recover is based upon the losses you sustain from your injuries.
-Some are ascertainable by dollar value, including your medical costs and lost wages.
-Others require additional proof, such as pain and suffering, emotional distress, and related losses.
+The amount you can recover is based on the losses you sustain from your injuries.
+Some are ascertainable by dollar value, including your medical costs and lost wages; others require additional proof, such as pain and suffering, emotional distress, and related losses.

 Do I have to go to court to seek monetary damages?

 In most cases, your first step in seeking compensation is filing a claim with the responsible party’s insurance company.
 If you can reach a fair settlement amount, you don’t have to go to court.
 However, dealing with an insurer can be challenging, especially since it’s a business first and foremost.
 The company may deny your claim or offer a low-ball amount.
 If you’re not able to compromise, you may need to file a lawsuit in court to enforce your rights.

 Our legal team is prepared to do whatever is necessary to get you the full and fair financial compensation that you deserve.

 Care, Compassion & Respect

 After all you’ve been through, you deserve someone to fight for you, while providing the individual attention you deserve.